MIT-SPARK/C-3PO/README.md

-**C-3PO** uses a semantic keypoint-based pose estimation model, that is initially trained in simulation, and augments it with a self-supervised training procedure on the real-data that uses:
+**C-3PO** uses a semantic keypoint-based pose estimation model, that is initially trained in simulation, and augments it with a self-supervised training procedure on the real-data.
+It implements:

 1. **A Corrector Module** *that corrects errors in the detected keypoints (blue: detected keypoints, red: corrected keypoints)*